 As explained below, savings of 25% to 30%, on average, are estimated to be realized from Indiana American managed LSLR work compared with home owner managed LSLR.
-In addition, scheduling and coordinating activities in a scenario of home owner managed work to ensure full service line replacements in conjunction with the Company's main replacement program would likely delay the Company's main replacement projects, increase the time to complete the projects, increase the time of disruption to customers and the community, and increase the cost.
+In addition, scheduling and coordinating activities in a scenario of home owner managed work to ensure full service line replacements in conjunction with the Company's main replacement program would likely delay the Company's main replacement projects, increase the time of disruption to customers and the community, and increase the cost.